michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Home Assistant Sensors

 Before we move on, this topic deserves a bit of extra explanation.
 LTSS doesn't publish long-term values.
-Only real-time values from original sensors, and only in the moment the sensor gets new value.
+Only real-time values from original sensors, and only at the moment the sensor gets a new value.
-Home assistant records energy as continuously increasing values.
-It's allowed that these values are reset to zero.
+Home assistant records energy as a continuously increasing value.
+It may reset to zero.
 Then it increases again.
 The energy might be reported by external devices or calculated from reported power.

 The frequency of updates is not pre-determined, but depends mostly on source devices providing those values.
 It might be one sample per hour or 10 samples per second.

-Our goal is to achieve precalculated energy values for specific periods, such as hourly, daily, or weekly totals.
+Our goal is to collect energy for a specific period, such as an hour, a day, or a weekend.
 In an ideal world, where we had infinitely dense data (measurements at every possible moment), we could calculate energy usage for any period at any time.
 But with sparse data (only occasional measurements), it's technically impossible to do this accurately without interpolation.